pivotal/docs-tap/scst-scan/overview.md

 * Built Kubernetes controllers to run scan jobs.
 * Built Custom Resource Definitions (CRDs) for Image and Source Scan.
-* Created a CRD for a scanner plugin.
+* Created a CRD for a scanner plug-in.
 Provided example using: Anchore's Syft and Grype.
 * Created a CRD for policy enforcement.

 ## Scanner support